belasi01/Cops/README.md

 C-OPS casts are Bioshade (2) or under-ice profile (3).
 In case of an under-ice profile, no extrapolation to the air-sea interface is performed and sub-surface AOP (nLw, Lw, Rrs, etc) are not calculated.
-The columns 3 and 4 are specifying the best extrapolation methods for the remote sensing reflectance (Rrs) calculation and for Kd (not implemented yet).
+The column 3 indicates the best extrapolation methods for the remote sensing reflectance (Rrs).
+Column 4 indicates whether or not the COPS profile was made in shallow waters (1 = shallow).
+In that case, the bottom reflectnace is extracted from the light profile.
 Therefore the third column will accept **Rrs.0p.linear** or **Rrs.0p** for linear and loess extrapolation, respectively.

 Let’s focus now on the PDF/ directory in which one PDF per profile was generated.
 You will have to open each PDF and analyse the results to